Bruce Hall (Australian National University): Bruce Hall Residents' Association, 2005-2006

 The name of the committee was changed in 2005 with the adoption of a new constitution, with the original intention of a possible incorporation, which did not come to fruition.

 The Residents' Association largely carried out similar duties to the original Junior Common Room.

 Bruce Hall Common Room, 2006-current

-Under directive from the Australian National University legal office in anticipation of Voluntary Student Unionism legislation, at its annual general meeting held on 11 October 2006 the committee removed the word association from its title to avoid any perceived confusion with student unions and renamed itself to the "Bruce Hall Common Room Committee."
+Under directive from the Australian National University legal office in anticipation of Voluntary Student Unionism legislation, the committee removed the word association from its title to avoid any perceived confusion with student unions and renamed itself to the "Bruce Hall Common Room Committee" at its annual general meeting held on 11 October 2006.

-Again, the change of name is purely cosmetic, and does not change the method in which the organisation is run.
+The Common Room Committee (CRC) consists of multiple portfolios which run events at the college, including O-week and Bush Week.
+Currently, there are 18 elected student leaders serving on the CRC.
+The portfolios include: the executive, social, sports, arts, media, international and packard (postgraduate).

+All roles on the CRC report to the President, who is responsible for coordinating the team, representing Bruce on a university level and liasing with administration staff.

 Learning Communities

-Bruce Hall provides Learning Communities for residents who may desire assistance in their areas of learning, as well as other areas of interest.
-A variety of processes are in place to help residents with university courses, and the advancement of other issues.
+Bruce Hall provides Learning Communities for residents who desire assistance in their areas of learning and other areas of interest.
+A variety of processes are in place to help residents with university courses and the advancement of other issues.

 There are currently five Learning Communities: